darianrosebrook/portfolio/_posts/articles/2016-12-01-year-zero-of-a-designer.md

 And to everyone who has supported me along the way, you guys mean a whole lot to me.
 I really appreciate the conversations we've had and that you guys took the time to help a pleb like me.

-#### I haven't had a full night's sleep in over a year.
+#### I barely had any chance of a full night's sleep in over a year.

 Partly because I have a child that likes to wake up in the mornings around 5am.
 I didn't ditch my day job partly because my pursuit of design didn't quite have a lot of money up front for someone who had baby skills in design and development.
 So I was restricted to 40.5 hours a week working at the very job I was trying to get rid of, leaving me to [fit in being a dad, working a day job, and doing design work]({{site.baseurl}}/archive/handling-expectational-debt-and-falling-behind) into my everyday life.
 I've kept this up for as long as I remember starting design a year ago.

 #### I should have kept investing in my health.
-_and drink less beer_.
+_and drank less beer_.

 I have gained more weight this year with both stress and unhealthy habits than I have the previous 4 years.
 There was "no time"  to do so, but it was really me just making excuses.
+Your health matters as well, and even with all the craziness, afford yourself at least 20 minutes of some sort of activity that gives you a small workout each day.

 #### I got on with a group of talented developers as the Lead Designer